Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Scattering diagrams

 We prove it by the induction on $t$ along $\bbT_n$ starting from $t_0$.
 For $t=t_0$, this is the case (a) above.
-Assume that \eqref{eq:n'1} holds for some $t$.
-Let $t'$ be a vertex which is connected to $t$ with an edged labeled by $k$.
-By \eqref{eq:cmut5}, we have
+Assume that \eqref{2eq:n'1} holds for some $t$.
+Let $t'$ be the vertex that is $k$-adjacent to $t$.
+By \eqref{2eq:cmut5}, we have

-where \eqref{eq:DBD1} is used for the last equality.
-Since $|J_k + [-\varepsilon_{k;t}(B_t)^T]_+^{k \bullet}|=-1$ by Lemma \ref{lem:square1}, each column vector $d_i\bfc_{i;t'}^+$ belongs to $N_0$.
-Furthermore, $d_i$ is the smallest positive rational number satisfying this property, because $d_1\bfc_{1;t'}^+$, \dots, $d_n\bfc_{n;t'}^+$ are a $\bbZ$-basis of $N^{\circ}$.
-This proves \eqref{eq:n'1}.
+where \eqref{2eq:DBD1} is used for the last equality.
+Since $|J_k + [-\varepsilon_{k;t}(B_t)^T]_+^{k \bullet}|=-1$ by Lemma \ref{2lem:square1}, each column vector $\d_i\bfc_{i;t'}^+$ belongs to $N_0$.
+Furthermore, $\d_i$ is the smallest positive rational number satisfying this property because $\d_1\bfc_{1;t'}^+$, \dots, $\d_n\bfc_{n;t'}^+$ are a $\bbZ$-basis of $N^{\circ}$.
+This proves \eqref{2eq:n'1}.
 Now, let $f=1+x^{\hat\bfc_{i;t}^+}=1+\hat{y}^{\bfc_{i;t}^+}$.
 Then, we have

 Observe that